tundish/blue_monday_78/justin_19780116_fired/anguish.rst

 [BARMAN]_

-    This is for your own good.
-I'm not the one who comes to collect if you're late.
+    I am saying this for your own good.
+It's not me who comes to collect if you're late.

     You do not want to find yourself in that spot, |DRINKER_2_FIRSTNAME|.